Why the '.com' Domain Name Extension is important

 Visit the Website

 As it is taken, why not take a little stroll?
 What we are looking for here is the popularity of the website.
-If there is a good website design in place, significant interaction on social media channels, it is better to not engage in the domain name with other extensions as you will be competing for attention and you’ll never really gain good brand value, not to mention the confusion visitors will encounter.
+If there is a good website design in place and significant interaction on social media channels, it is better not to engage in the domain name with other extensions as you will be competing for attention, and you’ll never really gain good brand value, not to mention the confusion visitors will encounter.